zackees/static_ffmpeg/README.md

 stale.
 Feel free to fork this package up and update the ffmpeg, run tox and then do a pull request on this package.

-Once this package is installed, the pyffmpeg command will be available.
+Once this package is installed, the static_ffmpeg command will be available.
 This command simply passes all arguments to a real ffmpeg.
-Call pyffmpeg like you would call ffmpeg in your project and it should just work.
+Call static_ffmpeg like you would call ffmpeg in your project and it should just work.

 # Binary source